rulercosta/id-card-generator/README.md

-# Modern ID Card Generator
+# ID Card Generator

-A web application for generating professional ID cards with modern design and interactive features.
+Simple web-based tool to create and generate ID cards.

-## Features
+## Usage

+1. Open index.html in your browser
+2. Upload logos (optional)
-- Upload logos and photo
+3. Upload a participant photo
-- Enter details (name, role, ID number, etc.)
-- Real-time preview of ID card with front and back sides
-- Download ID card in .pdf format
-- Responsive mobile first layout
+4. Fill in the required information
+5. Click "Download ID Card" to save as PDF

+## Requirements

+- Modern web browser
+- No internet connection required
+- No installation needed

 ## License